The Alternative (Denmark): 2015 election

 In the general election on 18 June 2015, The Alternative received 4.8% of the vote, electing nine MPs and making it the sixth-largest party in the Folketing.
 In a famous interview on election night, Elbæk tried to speak, but instead ended up saying "Jamenahrmendedevadvadee … man, this is crazy!"

 The party supported the re-election of Social Democrat leader Helle Thorning-Schmidt as Prime Minister.
 The party was part of the opposition to the third government of Lars Løkke Rasmussen.

 2019 election

-In the 2019 general election, The Alternative decided to support their own leader, Uffe Elbæk, for Prime Minister rather than support the Social Democrat leader, as they had done in 2015, due to what they called insufficient ambition in plans to deal with climate change.
-They party won a reduced five seats and went into opposition after Social Democrat leader Mette Frederiksen became Prime Minister.
+In the 2019 general election, The Alternative decided to support their own leader, Uffe Elbæk, for prime minister rather than support the Social Democrat leader, as they had done in 2015, due to what they called insufficient ambition in plans to deal with climate change.
+The party won a reduced five seats and went into opposition after Social Democrat leader Mette Frederiksen became prime minister.